IlyaTsyganov/DOOMEternalSpeedrunMod/README.md

 1. Remove sentinel crystal/modbot/rune pickup animations
 2. Remove battery insertion and Unmaykr case interaction animations
 3. Remove "New Game" pop-up window
-4. Remove the majority of doors that relate to progress.
+4. Replace the majority of doors that relate to progress with barriers.
-5. Put demonic barriers in place of majority of doors that relate to progress(e.g. Rotunda in Exultia)
-6. No slayer gate interactiong animation since it despawns when you pick up the slayer key.
-I put backup teleporters in order you reload the checkpoint or die in slayer gate
+6. No slayer gate door interaction animation since it despawns when you pick up the slayer key.
+7. Slayer gate doors are replaced with barriers
+8. Add patch 1.1 marauder ice bomb trick
+9. Get back 1.1 enemy damage values
+10. Shorten the delay before "Exit to Menu" becomes active
+11. Add the ability to open Dossier during non-glory kill interaction animations
+12. Add  xiaeboosts in usual places.
+Unfortunately, it always consumes your second jump.

 # Fortress of Doom
 Portal spawns faster after configuring it (pressing the main console button)